-- On threaded male PVC fittings each successive thread is slightly larger in diameter than the one before it.
+- On threaded male PVC fittings, each successive thread is slightly larger in diameter than the one before it.
 Female threads get successively smaller.
 This is called taper, and the amount of taper is specified (1¾ degrees) in the American National Standard B2.1.
 All pipe manufacturers voluntarily follow these standards to assure their customers they are receiving quality materials.

 - Because the threads are tapered, additional turns cause the female part to stretch or undergo "strain."
 This will split the female fitting just as a wedge, driven by a sledgehammer, will split a tree stump.

-- If you used the piercing saddle valve that is usually supplied with the system, I recommend to add one more plastic valve between the system and a supplying line -- it can be easily reached vs. diving under the sink and trying to locate the water valve attached to the cold-water line.
+- If you used the piercing saddle valve that is usually supplied with the system, I recommend adding one more plastic valve between the system and a supplying line -- it can be easily reached vs. diving under the sink and trying to locate the water valve attached to the cold-water line.

 - Read the instruction carefully and figure out how the colored tubes are connected with each component.

 - When you tighten the first-stage filters, make sure you did not displace the O-rings.
-Do not assemble them in horizontal position!
+Do not assemble them in a horizontal position!
 Tighten them firmly.

-- Leave the system in the aluminum pan or attach to the wall of the cabinet under sink using two screws.
+- Leave the system in the aluminum pan or attach it to the wall of the cabinet under the sink using two screws.
 I have it attached but still keep the pan under the RO system.

 - If you need to cut the tube, make sure you have a very sharp knife.
 Make the cuts absolutely perpendicularly to the cutting board or your tube will leak under pressure.